wbrp/coding_assignment/README.md

 ### Evaluation criteria

-Generally you get 👍🏽 thumbs up to pass to the next round if the problem is solved.
+You'll need 👍🏽 thumbs up in the following criteria to pass to the next round:

+- 👍 The problem is solved in time
+- 👍 Basic programming and design principles are followed.
+Think of Software Engineering 101: modularity, encapsulation and so on
+- 👍 The code is Pythonic at least to a certain degree

 On top of that, your project will help us get a glance of how you work: